Earthquake early warning system: Transnistria

 In 2025, Interdnestrcom (IDC), the main telecommunications provider in the unrecognized territory of Transnistria, successfully launched an earthquake early warning.
 This made Transnistria the sixth territory worldwide (despite its unrecognized status) to deploy a nationwide EEW system, following Japan, Taiwan, South Korea, Israel, and China.

-Comprehensive regional systems
+Regional systems

 Mexico

 Mexico's Earthquake Early Warning system began development following the 1985 Mexico City earthquake.
 In 1993, Mexico City issued what is considered the first earthquake early warning ever delivered to the public, marking the beginning of operational of the system.
 A second system was later developed for the state of Oaxaca in 2000 after the 1999 Oaxaca earthquake.
 In 2005, both systems were integrated into a unified national network known as the Mexican Seismic Alert System (SASMEX), managed by the Centro de Instrumentación y Registro Sísmico (CIRES).

 Although SASMEX is the oldest EEW system currently in operation, its coverage remains limited to specific regions of the country (Colima, Guerrero, Jalisco, Mexico, Mexico City, Michoacán, Morelos, Oaxaca, Puebla, Tlaxcala).
 Warnings are currently disseminated via radio, public sirens, dedicated receivers and TV Alerts.
-In 2025 CIRES began testing cell-broadcast alerts.
+In 2025 CIRES began testing cell-broadcast alerts, and became operational in 2026.